BierBrigadier/NW_decryptor/README.md

 Future work:
 ------
-- Handle more errors.
+- Search for errors (and handle them).
+- Efficiency.
+Currently we have a triple for-loop (for each folder, for each file, for each method).
+Come up with a solution by not recomputing decryption keys for each file.
+The criminal's decryptor is more time-efficient, but goes into an error state (skips a lot) because of the lack of recomputing.
 - Option to bruteforce Lockbit integers so that the user does not have to supply an integer to the correct variable.
 - Add more ransomware variants.
 - Extract ransomware configuration, such as an actor ID from REvil.
 Similar to: https://blog.kartone.ninja/2020/10/29/project-sodinokibi/
-- Create test cases to prevent breaking of functionality.
+- Create test cases to prevent breaking functionality during development.

 Eerste: COa1JNLFTtIkqmUBdBvMQhwq/sNv6UuZ0Z4GJl98bwY=
 OB: fw3wr42KGihNMzIqQ1befcTRrDEYM2dKhAXVaLITjyE=